2020 - PRESENT

 Source: Black RE, Morris SS, Bryce J. Where and why are 10 million children dying every year?

-Conventional technologies for making conjugate vaccines are technically complex and present economic and logistical challenges that limit the reach of vaccination campaigns, especially in remote or low-resource settings.
+Conventional technologies are technically complex and present economic and logistical challenges that limit the reach of vaccination campaigns, especially in remote or low-resource settings.
 This can slow response to pathogen outbreaks.

 HOW CAN OUR CELL-FREE SYSTEM HELP?

-Rensselaer Polytechnic Institute, Howard P. Isermann Department of Chemical and Biological Engineering
+Rensselaer Polytechnic Institute, Howard P. Isermann Department of Chemical & Biological Engineering

 Engineering Microorganisms for the Efficient Synthesis of Capsular Polysaccharides and Related Enzymes